 as well as invited articles by others - both individuals living

-with the challenge of ADD (ADHD) and other professionals with
+with the challenge of ADHD and other professionals with

 Come grow with us.
 Please let us know if you find valuable

 ADHD resources that should be included in this site.

 And let us know of the kinds of information you are seeking

 about ADHD.
 As we hear from you, this site will grow

 in response to your needs.